Accordion list

 Can I control the expansion behavior to prevent multiple sections from being open simultaneously?

-Yes, the "Expanded by default" option creates a mutually exclusive expansion pattern where opening one section automatically closes others.
+Yes, the exclusive option creates a mutually exclusive expansion pattern where opening one section automatically closes others.
 This is useful for content that benefits from focused attention or when you want to maintain a compact vertical layout.
 The default behavior allows multiple sections to remain open for comparison purposes.